SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 - Deploy both your implementation and `ERC1967Proxy` contracts keylessly by using a customized version of `scripts\deployKeylessly-TESTERC20UG.js`;
   - `ERC1967Proxy` has a constructor that takes the address of the implementation and initialization arguments.
 These affect the address, so you'd have to make sure that they are kept the same when deploying on each blockchain.
 That means the implementation contract shouldn't be deployed normally as then its own address would be dependent on account nonce.
 - Deploy your implementation normally and `ERC1967Proxy` contract via a keylessly-deployed CREATE3 factory by using a customized version of `scripts\deployViaCREATE3-TESTERC20UG.js`.
-  - Your contract can be deployed normally because by using CREATE3 to deploy `ERC1967Proxy`, the constructor arguments won't affect the address.
-So regardless of what address your contract is deployed to (and even if source code is different), the proxy will always have the same expected address (as long as other critical variables like salt and deploying account are unchanged).
+  - Your contract can be deployed normally because by using CREATE3 to deploy `ERC1967Proxy`, the constructor arguments won't affect the address, because contract bytecode isn't used for address calculation.
+So regardless of what address your contract is deployed to (and even if source code is different), the proxy will always have the same expected address (as long as other critical variables like salt, and solidity compiler configuration are unchanged).

 When it comes time to upgrade your contract, you can use a customized version of `scripts\upgrade-TESTERC20UG.js`, which simply calls `upgradeProxy` in OpenZeppelin's [Upgrades Plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x).
-The deployed `ERC1967Proxy` contract should remain, but point to a new version of your contract that is deployed normally.
+The originally-deployed `ERC1967Proxy` contract will remain, but point to a new version of your contract that's deployed normally.

 ## Problems that this tool solves
 There are various possible paths that you can take to achieve the goal of deploying contracts to the same address on multiple blockchains, and there are pitfalls in each.
 Some are discussed below.

+### Deploy normally synchronizing nonces
+Contracts that are deployed normally have their addresses calculated based on the address and nonce of the account that does the deployment.
+Nonce is a transaction count.
+So in order for contracts to get the same addresses on multiple blockchains, the number of transactions need to be the same in the account on each blockchain.
+So great care needs to be taken so that transactions don't happen accidentally.
+Sometimes transactions can fail but still increase nonce.

+Many of the popular multi-blockchain platforms, such as UniSwap and OpenGSN, tried nonce synchronization but eventually failed to maintain same addresses across the blockchains that they support.

+The contract bytecode that is deployed must be kept the same for each blockchain.
+Changes in source code (including spaces and comment text), constructor arguments or compiler settings can change the bytecode and cause a different address.

+This is a precarious method for having same addresses on multiple blockchains, and is therefore not recommended.

 ### Using an existing factory that wasn't deployed keylessly
 There are CREATE2 and CREATE3 factories that have already been deployed by other people and mostly via transactions signed by their own accounts.
 They may have been deployed only to some blockchains but not others that you may one day want to use.